persteenolsen/springboot-mvc-rest-security/README.md

 - Hibernate Validator and Apache Commons Validater for server side form validation
 - JSP for the View part ( GUI )
 - Bootstrap for the responsive design

+# Config at Azure App Service

+- Java 11
+- Tomecat 8.5
+- Copy the ROOT.war to wwwroot - webapps ( Stop / Start the Web App by Azure Portal )

+# Usage

+- Download or fork the source code from GitHub

+# Create the file application.properties with the content below and place the file in the resources folder

+spring.datasource.url=jdbc:mysql:// The name of the MySQL server / The name of the database?useSSL=false&serverTimezone=UTC

+spring.datasource.username=The username of the MySQL server

+spring.datasource.password= The password of the MySQL server

+# When the database already is created !

+spring.jpa.hibernate.ddl-auto = none

+spring.jpa.properties.hibernate.dialect = org.hibernate.dialect.MySQL5InnoDBDialect

+# The first run only for creating the database !

+#spring.jpa.hibernate.ddl-auto = create

+#spring.jpa.properties.hibernate.dialect = org.hibernate.dialect.MySQL5InnoDBDialect

+spring.mvc.view.prefix: /WEB-INF/jsp/

+spring.mvc.view.suffix: .jsp

+application.message: Hello World!!